jsz-05/jsz-solarep-ml/README.md

 # Solar Energetic Particles (SEP) Analysis

+This repository contains code and data for analyzing solar energetic particles (SEPs) using novel machine learning approaches.
+The project involves processing flux data of various elements, identifying significant events, and visualizing the results.

+This research will be presented at the American Geophysical Union Conference, held in Washington, D.C., from December 9–13, 2024.
+For more details, please refer to the [AGU24 program](https://agu.confex.com/agu/agu24/meetingapp.cgi/Paper/1696330).

+---

 Solar Energetic Particles (SEPs) are a significant phenomenon in space weather research, as they are not only capable of disrupting infrastructure on Earth, but also provide insights into solar phenomena through their ionic charge states.
 All flux data collected by the Solar Isotope Spectrometer aboard NASA's ACE orbiter, courtesy of the ACE Science Center at Caltech.

 Although the SIS instrument does not measure charge states directly, mean states can be inferred using a technique pioneered by Sollitt et al. (2008), given extended time periods of well-behaved, exponential decay profiles in particle flux.